felipesere/advisorex/lib/advisor/core/questionnaire/README.md

 # Questionnaire

-This is the collection of questions that a requester and his group lead will send out to advisors.
+This is the collection of questions that a mentee and his mentor will send out to advisors.
 Currently we can create questionnaires through the `Creator` and find them by id.

 ## Changes